sambanova/ai-starter-kit/benchmarking/README.md

 1. Enter a model name and choose the right API type

-  - If the model specified is a bundle, specify the desired expert in the Model Name text box with the prefix `Bundle`.
-    - For example, the Samba-1 Turbo Llama-3-8B expert in studio is titled `Meta-Llama-3-8B-Instruct` so the model name would be `Bundle/Meta-Llama-3-8B-Instruct`.
-  - If the model comes from a SambaStudio endpoint using its OpenAI compatible URL or a standalone model, enter the full model name shown on the model card.
-  - If the model is a SambaNova Cloud one, then use one of the models displayed in the website.
+  Use one of the models displayed in the website.
 Then, choose `SambaNova Cloud` in the API type dropdown option.
 E.g. `DeepSeek-R1`.

 2. If the model to benchmark is multimodal, then you can upload an image using the option in the sidebar.
 (Limit size: 200MB) **Warning!** Multimodal models may activate their guardrails when running benchmarks.
 Changing prompt may help to solve the issue.